 Non-Covid inpatient wards

-To arrange a visit, please call the ward where your loved one or friend is staying to find out which slots are available.
-One person should be identified as the designated visitor per patient, so that we minimise the potential spread of the virus.
+We also offer virtual visiting and each of our adult wards has an iPad to help this.
+To arrange a virtual visit, please call the ward where your loved one is staying to find out which slots are available.

-You are able to bring items to the hospital on weekdays (Monday to Friday) between 8am and 6pm only.
+For our Letters from Loved Ones service, you are able to bring items to the hospital on weekdays (Monday to Friday) between 09:00 and 16:00 only.
 We are unable to accept food which perishes quickly, as there may be a delay of several hours before the items can be delivered.
 We understand that personal possessions and treats are important for patients’ wellbeing, but please be considerate and limit items to those which are most important to the patient.